hashgraph/hedera-mirror-node/docs/configuration.md

 ### Event and Entity Filtering

 The mirror node may be configured to only store a subset of data for entities and/or events (transaction types) of interest -- essentially, which rows of data to retain.
 Note that the `exclude` properties take priority over the `include` properties - if you list the same value in both lists, it will be excluded.
 In addition, the various boolean `hedera.mirror.importer.record.entity.persist` properties may be specified to control which fields get stored (you can think of this as which columns of the matching rows get recorded).
 See the `hedera.mirror.importer.parser.include.*` and `hedera.mirror.importer.parser.exclude.*` properties listed in the table above for full details.

 #### Filtering Example
+The scenario we wish to model is the same for each of the three configuration formats.
+Only choose one of the three ways to configure your instance of the mirror node.

+* We wish to omit all records (regardless of transaction type) that are associated with account **0.0.98**, which is the account representing the network (to which fees generally get paid to).
+* We are interested in all **CRYPTOTRANSFER** transactions, for all other accounts than **0.0.98**.
+* We are interested in accounts **0.0.111828** and **0.0.61457**, and wish to store all their transactions, regardless of transaction type.
+* We are partially interested in accounts **0.0.111703** and **0.0.111704**, and wish to store all their **FILECREATE**, **FILEDELETE**, and **FILEUPDATE** transactions (but not of any other transaction types than **CRYPTOTRANSFER**).
+* We do not wish to persist message topics for any transactions we do store.

+#### application.yml

 Including the following lines in your `application.yml` file: